Suspension of Retirement Allowance

 No. Members cannot be offered permanent, regular employment under Government Code § 31680.7 if they received a prior inducement to retire early, such as a Golden Handshake.
 Please note that an inducement to retire early would include any arrangement that provided a higher service retirement allowance than what would otherwise be payable for the member’s unadjusted service credit at the actual age of retirement.
 Please note that an inducement to retire early could also include any bonus, cash-in of leave time or other form of remuneration that increases a member’s Final Compensation and is conditioned upon a decision to retire.

-4. Is permanent, regular employment allowable for retirees who were awarded disability retirement benefits?
+9. Is permanent, regular employment allowable for retirees who were awarded disability retirement benefits?

 No. Members cannot be offered permanent, regular employment under Government Code § 31680.7 if they received a prior disability retirement award (service-connected or nonservice-connected).
-This is because reemployment under Government Code § 31680.7 is expressly limited to members who retired for service.
+This is because re-employment under Government Code § 31680.7 is expressly limited to members who retired for service.

 No. Members can only be offered re-employment under Government Code § 31680.7 with the employer from whom they previously retired.
-Accordingly, persons receiving service retirement allowances cannot pursue permanent, regular employment with a different SCERS employer, nor can they elect to suspend their retirement allowance in order to do so.
+Accordingly, persons receiving service retirement allowances cannot pursue permanent, regular employment with a different SCERS employer, nor can they elect to suspend their retirement allowance to do so.

-8. Does an Application for Suspension of Retirement Allowance affect the beneficiary designation or payment election in place for the initial SCERS benefit?
+11. Does an Application for Suspension of Retirement Allowance affect the beneficiary designation or payment election in place for the initial SCERS benefit?

 EXAMPLE

-In 2005, Jean retires from SCERS with 20 years of Miscellaneous Tier 3 service and names her spouse, Scott, as sole beneficiary of the plan’s Unmodified form of payment.
-In 2010, Jean receives an opportunity to return to permanent, regular employment with her final SCERS employer.
+In 2024, Jean retires from SCERS with 20 years of Miscellaneous Tier 3 service and names her spouse, Scott, as sole beneficiary of the plan’s Unmodified form of payment.
+In 2025, Jean receives an opportunity to return to permanent, regular employment with her final SCERS employer.

-If Jean chooses to suspend her service retirement allowance in order to accept permanent, regular employment, she will need to complete a new Member’s Affidavit form upon her return.
+If Jean chooses to suspend her service retirement allowance to accept permanent, regular employment, she will need to complete a new Member’s Affidavit form upon her return.
 At that time, Jean may name Scott as beneficiary of all future service with SCERS or name a different person altogether, subject to the plan’s notification and consent requirements.
 However, Jean cannot revoke Scott’s status as beneficiary of her prior service while they remain married or nominate another beneficiary to receive the survivor annuity or “Continuance” already reserved for Scott.

-9. Does an Application for Suspension of Retirement Allowance affect other group benefits offered to retirees of SCERS?
+12. Does an Application for Suspension of Retirement Allowance affect other group benefits offered to retirees of SCERS?

 Yes.
 Eligibility for retiree group benefits (particularly the group insurance programs offered by Sacramento County for former County employees and others) is conditioned on receipt of a retirement allowance.
 Accordingly, the decision to suspend a retirement allowance and accept permanent, regular employment will affect group benefit options and, by extension, any required premium payments.